 - Feel free to bring your own water bottle.
 We’ll stop to refill it with purified water.

-- If you’d like to make any purchases (see our FAQ on taking cash with you), bring cash a small tote bag.
+- If you’d like to make any purchases (see our FAQ on souvenirs), bring cash and a small tote bag.
 Credit cards are not accepted at most places.

 3 to 4 hours.

-No. This tour meets at the Kiosco Morisco in Colonia Santa Maria La Ribera, on the southside in front of the steps.
-It will end at Estanquillo el 32 on Calle Dr. Enrique Gonzalez Martinez 32, also in Colonia Santa Maria la Ribera.
+No, but very close.
+We will finish the tour just one block away from the meeting point.
 If you need help getting back to your hotel at the end of the tour, your guide will help you find the nearest subway station or an Uber.

 Yes!
 You can eat as much as you want in each of the stops.
 Our guide will let you know how many stops remain so you can pace yourself.
 No one knows your appetite better than you!